 I seal each sculpture with an enamel clear coat finish.
 This protects the copper and keeps it from oxidizing and developing a patina over lengths of time.
 The same is true for wall hanging sculpture.
 With fountains on the other hand, the water becomes a catalyst and as it removes the finish, a beautiful patina evolves primarily where the water resides and flows.
 A concept suited for copper that I am working on expanding is combining the sculpture into fountain's but with the sculpture more isolated so the sealed copper can retain it's original luster and colors while the water fountain evolves a patina - both blending the worlds of form and function for unique looks and contrasts.
 Great examples are the Phoenix Bird Waterfall and the Fairy Fountain, but much more can be done in this mode too.
 (The option is also available to have sculptures left unsealed so they will naturally oxidize on their own too.

 Multiple view points of most artworks are showcased.
 You will also find a few examples of fully realized 3D sculpture set in fountains on other pages in the website too, and more semi-3D works can be seen on the Wall Art and Decor Page.

 (This page, and website is currently being edited overtime.
-Please visit the Online Stores for more information or contact me with any questions.
+Please visit the Custom Work Page, Online Store for more specific art information in sizes, etc., or contact me with any questions.
 Thanks!)